kummutas/white-noise/README.md

 # white-noise
-# pregressing in the github "hello_world" guide
+# progressing in the github "hello_world" guide